jamesbuckett/ckad-questions/04-ckad-services-networking.md

-## Sample CKAD Services and Networking - 20% - Questions and Answers
+## Sample CKAD Services and Networking Q&A

 ### Services and Networking – 20%